Learning Whole-Body Humanoid Locomotion via Motion Generation and Motion Tracking: Introduction

 One direct solution for skill composition is to distill multiple specialized teacher policies~\citep{APEX}, or to compose multiple skills from separate reference trajectories within a single imitation-based teacher framework~\citep{PHP,Xloco}.
 By learning distinct expert skills for different terrain conditions, a unified distilled policy can learn to transition among them using exteroceptive observations.
 However, current methods have not yet demonstrated strong scalability to a diverse set of skills or robust generalization to new terrains.

 Alternatively, generative models have recently shown strong potential for scalable motion control.
 Training generative models on large-scale motion datasets has proven effective in both character control~\citep{diffusecloc, mdm, closd} and robot control~\citep{diffusionpolicy, beyondmimic}, naturally reducing the engineering effort required as the motion repertoire expands.
 However, directly deploying expressive generated kinematic trajectories on real humanoid locomotion systems may introduce motion artifacts, such as foot sliding or temporal discontinuities, which can lead to catastrophic failure.
-To mitigate such issues, recent work~\citep{closd, robotmdm, parc} combines diffusion-based motion generation with RL-based motion tracking, allowing the tracker to output physically plausible actions instead of relying solely on kinematic generation.
-Despite this progress, their applicability to real humanoid robots in locomotion tasks requiring whole-body coordination remains insufficiently explored, and their deployment may potentially be hindered by slow inference and limited robustness to real-world disturbances.
+To mitigate such issues, recent work~\citep{closd, robotmdm, parc} combines diffusion-based motion generation with RL-based motion tracking, allowing the tracker to output physically plausible actions based on kinematic generation.
+Despite this progress, their applicability to real humanoid robots in whole-body locomotion tasks remains insufficiently explored, and their deployment may potentially be hindered by slow inference and limited robustness to real-world disturbances.

 To address these limitations, we propose a whole-body humanoid locomotion system that adapts a motion generation and motion tracking framework to real-time robot control for challenging humanoid locomotion tasks.
 In particular, we repurpose coordinated human whole-body skills learned from motion data for perceptive humanoid locomotion, and build a control framework that combines diffusion-based motion generation with RL-based motion tracking.
 The resulting system supports directional goal-reaching control together with terrain-aware whole-body adaptation.
 Our hardware experiments show that our approach enables efficient skill execution and generalization across diverse terrains, including terrains unseen during training.
 Our results further demonstrate the effectiveness of using a motion generator trained on human motion data to guide an RL-based controller through challenging terrains requiring diverse skills, without heavily engineered distillation strategies.